MonetDB/MonetDB-PHP/README.md

 ## ColumnInfo Class

-<em>This class contains inforation about the columns of a table response to a 'select' query.</em>
+<em>This class contains information about the columns of a table response to a 'select' query.</em>

 | Method | Documentation |
 | --- | --- |